 American Bass Anglers Inc. Tournament Rules

-RULE CHANGES: These rules are supplements to the 2022 ABA Couples Series rules and will remain unchanged throughout the 2022 American Couples Tour National Championship.
+RULE CHANGES: These rules supplement to the 2023 ABA Couples Series rules and will remain unchanged throughout the 2023 American Couples Tour National Championship.
 Interpretation of these rules shall be left exclusively to the tournament director.
 In the event of a rule violation, the tournament director may impose such sanctions, as he/she deems appropriate, including, without limitation, disqualification, forfeiture of prizes, forfeiture of entry fee, and prohibition from participation in subsequent tournaments.
 The decision of the tournament director shall be final in all matters.
 Protests for any rule infraction must be made in writing and submitted to the tournament director within 30 minutes of the official announcement of the scales are closed.

 PARTICIPANTS AND ELIGIBILITY: Participation is open to teams comprised of one male and one female in good standing of American Bass Angler, Inc. who are 16 years of age or older and possess a valid state fishing license for tournament waters, and who have qualified to participate in the American Couples Tour National Championship (Are ranked in the top 200 teams).
 Proof of age to the satisfaction of tournament officials is the responsibility of the competitor.
 DURING THE OFFICIAL PRACTICE AND COMPETITION DAYS OF AN American Bass Anglers TOURNAMENT, NO COMPETITOR MAY OPERATE A BOAT UNLESS THAT CONTESTANT HAS DOCUMENTED PROOF OF A MINIMUM OF $100,000 BOATING LIABILITY INSURANCE ON THAT PARTICULAR BOAT WITH VALID EXPIRATION DATE.
 PROOF OF INSURANCE MUST BE WITH THE BOAT BEING USED AND MUST COVER THE COMPETITOR USING THAT BOAT.
 RANDOM CHECKS WILL BE CONDUCTED THROUGHOUT THE TOURNAMENT.
 A properly completed and signed official entry form must be presented prior to the tournament.
 Tournament officials reserve the right to refund any membership and/or entry fee if they shall choose for any reason not to accept the application for entrance.
 Any person entering a tournament that is under 18 years of age must have the signature of his/her parent or legal guardian on the entry form.

-REGISTRATION: Pre-Tournament online registration will begin on August 8, 2022, with phone-in registration taken starting August 10th, 2022.
-On-site registration/check-in will be conducted at the Gallatin Civic Center, Gallatin, TN on Thursday, October 6, 2022, from 3:30 to 5:30.
-Failure to register/check in and addend MANDATORY BRIEFING will result in disqualification.
-Entries received or postmarked after 5 pm, September 12th will be assessed a $25 late fee.
+REGISTRATION: Pre-Tournament online registration will begin on June 26, 2023, with phone-in registration starting July 10th, 2023.
+Entries received or postmarked after 5 pm, October 2nd, will be assessed a $25 late fee.

 SAFETY: Safe boating conduct will always be observed.
 During official practice and competition, each competitor is required to wear a U.S. Coast Guard approved chest-type life preserver (PFD).
 This preserver must be worn any time the combustion engine is in gear.
 This preserver must be strapped, snapped, or zippered securely and maintained in that condition until the combustion engine is no longer in gear.
 The boat operator must have a safety-stop switch attached to their person when the combustion engine is in gear.
 During practice and tournament hours extreme caution must be exercised by boat operators during bad weather.
 In addition, extreme caution must be exercised, and boat operators must be aware that there will be large cruisers and barges operating that displace extremely large volumes of water which create unusually large wakes.
 Weather and water turbulence can be extremely hazardous and extreme caution should always be exercised.
 Violation of either the PFD or safety-stop switch portion of this rule will result in disqualification.